Gioia3022/DevOps-Project-G-A/userapi/README.md

 # User API web application

-It is a basic NodeJS web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/).
+It is a straightforward REST API-exposed NodeJS web application that produces and saves user parameters in a [Redis database](https://redis.io/).

 ## Functionality